-- helping them to stay connected to friends and the community
+- Help you stay connected to your friends, family and the community

 Could you be a Compassionate Neighbour?

 If you would like to join our network of Compassionate Neighbours and live in Lambeth, Croydon, Bromley, Lewisham or Southwark, have a look at our volunteering page to find out more.